-Betting Sites That Accept American Express | Bookmaker Comparison
+Betting Sites with American Express | Bookmakers that accept American Express

 - US legislation and characteristics of the American Express business model impact why this payment method is harder to come by on most reputed online bookmakers.

-- You may see that your attempted transactions are blocked on part of American Express; unfortunately, you are more likely to come across hiccups while trying to fund with AmEx than with other credit card providers.
+- You may see that your attempted transactions are blocked on the part of American Express; unfortunately, you are more likely to come across hiccups while trying to fund with AmEx than with other credit card providers.

-- Some recommend that you avoid AmEx entirely but we leave you to decide for yourselves.
+- Some recommend that you avoid AmEx entirely, but we leave you to decide for yourselves.

 Betting Sites That Accept American Express